When we decided to purchase a recliner sofa, we learned a few things that I'm happy to pass along.

 Our first few trips to sofa stores proved to be disappointing.
 We wanted to buy leather sofas, but it seemed that the styles we preferred were only available as recliners.
 We didn't set out to buy these, and this factor added to the price.

 We found another store with three comfortable sofas.
 Again, only manual or electric recliners were available.
-I'm going to share our sofa buying experience and a few tips to consider if you're thinking of getting a reclining sofa.
+I'm going to share our sofa-buying experience and a few tips to consider if you're thinking of getting this type of sofa.

 We went to several different stores.
 Here are a few things that bothered me about the idea of electric recliners.